hercules-ci/blog.hercules-ci.com/_posts/2019-09-30-recent-cachix-downtime.md

 - We've increased file descriptors limit to 8192.

-- We've set up [Cachix status page](https://status.cachix.org/) so that you always check the state of the service.
+- We've set up [Cachix status page](https://status.cachix.org/) so that you can check the state of the service.

 - For a better visibility into errors like file handles, we've configured [sentry.io](https://sentry.io) error reporting.